Frequently Asked Questions ISTernship – ISTA Summer Fellowship

 You can choose to have breakfast or lunch at the cafeteria.
 Other options include a café/pub, a Starbucks corner, coffee kitchens in each building, and vending machines.
 See more about Dining here.

-- Do I have to pay for health insurance?
+- Do I have to get travel insurance?

 - Do I need a visa?

-If you are not from an EU/EEA country or Switzerland, you will need to apply for a visa in order to legally take up employment and register as a PhD student at ISTA.
+If you are not from an EU/EEA country or Switzerland, you will need to apply for a visa in order to com to ISTA as an ISTern.